zhiyuanc1718/apcsa-freedom-project/entries/entry02.md

 **Research** : Going on the [Game Overview](https://2018.halite.io/learn-programming-challenge/game-overview) page, we learned about the basic commands for a bot to return to the game.
-The [Documentation](https://2018.halite.io/learn-programming-challenge/api-docs) page will define files and objects/functions provided in the starter kit which can be downloaded from the [Downloads](https://2018.halite.io/learn-programming-challenge/downloads) page
+The [Documentation](https://2018.halite.io/learn-programming-challenge/api-docs) page defines files and objects/functions provided in the starter kit which can be downloaded from the [Downloads](https://2018.halite.io/learn-programming-challenge/downloads) page.
 Halite also provides a block-based coding environment for anyone to test out ideas: [Blockly](https://2018.halite.io/learn-programming-challenge/blockly/)

 Our plans - **Brainstorm** : To create a successful bot, we need to plan out a list of actions that a bot should take when